Skip to Main Content

 • At the beginning of each semester, remind students to set Notifications properly, so that you know students are receiving your communications.
 (Learn how to set Notifications: video | text)

-• For online teaching, consider sending a welcome message in Canvas "Announcements" to your course.
+• Consider sending a welcome message in Canvas "Announcements" to your course.
 This can be a chance to introduce yourself to your students, to share your passion for the course topic, and to start to set expectations for the class.

 Canvas Announcements (video | text) allows the Instructor to send announcements to the whole class.
 Students by default cannot post new announcements.
 Students can view announcements when logging into the course site.
 The default Notifications setting allows the student to receive the announcement in their RMC email.